Correcting Distortion

 - Grid Presets: These 4 buttons let you select a predefined grid in rows and columns 4 x 4, 8 x 8, 16 x 16, or 32 x 32.

-- Customized: This button lets you choose the number of rows and columns (see next point).
+- Customized: This button lets you define the number of rows and columns (see next point).

 - Rows and Columns: These fields indicate the number of rows and columns in your grid, you can change them by typing numbers directly into the fields or by clicking on the up/down arrows.
 The minimum number is 1, the maximum is 32.

-- Unlink: clicking on the chain icon in between the Rows and Columns fields disassociates the number of rows from the number of columns so you can get an 8 x 16, 24 x 2 grid, etc. (up to 32 in each direction.)
-To relink the Lines and Columns, click on the chain icon again.
+- Unlink: clicking on the chain icon in between the Rows and Columns fields toggles on or off the synchronization between the number of rows and the number of columns.
+Deactivate it if you wish 8×16, 24×6, etc. grids (up to 32 for each value).
+Keep it activated to have the same values for rows and columns.

 The lower toolbar

-Using the ReShape tool is easy: just grab an intersection point where any two lines meet to distort the image in that place.
-The points have 3 states:
+To use the grid and the points, just grab an intersection point where any two lines meet to correct the image in that place.
+The intersection points have 3 states:

 - Blue: unused and inactive.